SarahEDalrymple/Plant-Translocation-Network/index.md

 ---
 layout: home
+title: An international network of researchers, practitioners and policymakers using plant translocations to address biodiversity loss
 ---

 ### Journal of Ecology and Ecological Solutions and Evidence have published our Special Focus in June 2021, [here](https://besjournals.onlinelibrary.wiley.com/hub/plant_translocations_and_climate_change)